div199/Fiesta-Temps/README.md

 # [Fiesta Temps]
+A resort booking website made using Bootstrap accompanied with HTML,CSS,JavaScript, JQuery.
+Nodejs is used as the server side coding technology.

 To start this website's server you will need following system are required

 	- LINUX 64 bit
+	- Windows 10

-To start this website's server you will need following components to be installed on your linux machine
+To start this website's server you will need following components to be installed on your linux machine or Windows

 	- NODE.JS 6 or above
 	- NPM 4 or above